List of United States tornadoes from June to July 2025

 This page documents all tornadoes confirmed by various weather forecast offices of the National Weather Service in the United States in June and July 2025.
 On average, there are 213 confirmed tornadoes in June and 119 confirmed tornadoes in July.

 In June, tornadoes are commonly focused across the Midwest and the central and northern Great Plains, and occasionally the Northeast, all due to their proximity to the late spring/early summer jet stream which continues to retreat farther north.
 Additionally, activity can sometimes increase in the Florida Peninsula as a result of early-season tropical activity.
 In July, the northern states nearer the Canadian border are most favored for tornadoes, including the Upper Midwest, the Great Lakes and the Northeastern states, due to the positioning of the summertime jet stream.
 Summer thunderstorms and tropical activity can also result in (mostly weak) tornado activity in the Florida Peninsula.

-With relatively high activity across the northern tier of the country, June finished with a slightly above average total of 220 confirmed tornadoes despite no tropical cyclones impacting the United States during the month, and also included the first violent rated tornado in June since 2014 and the first EF5 rated tornado since 2013.
-July would finish well below average, with only 78 tornadoes confirmed in the month, as activity would drop considerably in the northern part of the country and only one tropical storm would affect the US during the month.
+With relatively high activity across the northern tier of the country, June finished with an above average total of 248 confirmed tornadoes despite no tropical cyclones impacting the United States during the month, and also included the first violent rated U.S. tornado in June since 2014 and the first EF5 rated tornado since 2013 and the first F5/EF5 tornado in the month of June since 1992.
+July finished below average, with only 94 tornadoes confirmed in the month, as activity dropped considerably in the northern part of the country and only one tropical storm affected the US during the month.